USask-BINFO/SV-JIM/README.md

  - Adding `--rerun-incompletes` to the command may be necessary if the pipeline terminates unexpectedly during execution to restart tasks that were in progress at the time.
  - Unexpected termination may also result in a locked working directory; however, this lock can be removed by either running ```snakemake --unlock``` in the SV-JIM home directory or by deleting the contents of the `<PAV_Directory>/.snakemake/locks/` directory if the reported lock was applied by PAV's Snakemake pipeline.

+#### D) Optional Prefetch pre-work

+SV-JIM provides a secondary workflow to download read files from NCBI using SRA-Tools.
+To execute this optional pre-work step, please ensure that the read files list contains a list of all accession numbers to be downloaded and that configuration file also reflects these details.
+Once configured the reads can be fetched from NCBI by SV-JIM by running the following pre-work pipeline.

+1. Run: ```snakemake -s Snakefile-prefetch --use-conda --cores <#threads>```

 ## Pipeline Test Example (Arabidopsis thaliana)